Chyawanprash is a very well-known Ayurvedic preparation referenced from Charak Samhita which describes it as ‘foremost of all Rasayana’.

 - Jara (Senility/Progeriasis)

 Chyawanprash is beneficial for everyone.
 The recommended dosage of Chyawanprash is 12-24 grams preferably with a glass of lukewarm milk.
-It is warming in nature and increases pitta inside body.
+It is warming in nature and increases Pitta inside the body.
 So it should be used cautiously by people with aggravated pitta, diarrhea, and peptic ulcer.

 You can buy this medicine online or from medical stores.